1200bps/llmcord.py/README.md

 ### And more:
 - Supports image attachments when using a vision model (like gpt-4o, claude-3, llava, etc.)
 - Supports text file attachments (.txt, .py, .c, etc.)
-- Customizable system prompt
+- Customizable system prompts per-agent
 - DM for private access (no @ required)
-- User identity aware (OpenAI API only)
+- User identity aware (enhanced with OpenAI models)
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
 - Displays helpful warning messages when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded)
 - Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
 - Fully asynchronous
-- 1 Python file, ~200 lines of code
+- 2 Python files, ??? lines of code (and growing!)

 ## Instructions
 Before you start, install Python and clone this git repo.